Key facts

 Course overview

 Deakin's Bachelor of Commerce/Bachelor of Communication empowers you to solve the problems of the future and be part of the next generation of 'big idea' thinkers.
 In this combined course, you will learn to think more critically as you gain a strong foundation in all aspects of commerce at Deakin's world-class business school.
 Choose from eight commerce majors, from accounting to financial planning, and graduate with a globally recognised degree.
-At the same time, you will have the option to choose a communication major, from public relations to journalism to help you develop an understanding of complex audiences and media effectiveness.
+At the same time, you can choose a communication major, from public relations to journalism.
+Take the opportunity to hone your skills to become an effective communicator creating content that resonates with different audiences.

 Both degrees offer opportunities to get involved in hands-on learning including overseas study tours, international and domestic internships, work placements and exchanges.
 Graduate with a combination of sought-after skills in just four years and be ready for an exciting career in your chosen field.